Introduction to WordPress plugins

-Here are my 3 reasons to buy premium WordPress plugins
+Here are my 4 reasons for buying premium WordPress plugins

 - Karma – good work deserves to be rewarded.
-Someone has committed a lot of time and expertise building a plugin you use to run your business.
+Someone has committed a lot of time and expertise to build a plugin you use to run your business.
 Would you expect to not pay your accountant, or not to pay business banking charges?

 - Imagify – simple to set up, this image optimisation service works automatically within your WordPress site to optimise all images as they are uploaded AND can bulk optimise existing images.

 - WP-Rocket – good caching plugin, written by the same people as Imagify.
-No complex configuration options, but can preload, work with CDN’s etc.
+No complex configuration options, but can preload and work with CDNs, etc.